Next Lesson - Introduction to Neoplasia

 Creative commons source by OpenStax [CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0)]

-An example of physiological metaplasia is the squamous metaplasia that occurs in the cervix.
+An example of a common and usually benign adaptive metaplasia is the squamous metaplasia that occurs in the cervix.
 When the cervix everts, the columnar epithelium that lines it meets the acidic environment of the vagina.
 The epithelium undergoes metaplasia to become stratified squamous epithelium like the rest of the vagina as this is better suited to the conditions.
 The area where this metaplasia happens is called the transformation zone.

 Some common examples of pathological metaplasia are: